hudajkhan/SolrVIVOConfiguration/README.md

 Testing Solr 7.4 configuration with VIVO

 Solr 7 is a self-contained Solr.
 Experimenting with setting up a Solr instance to work with VIVO.
-The directory above is under the installed Solr directory at this location: server/solr
+The contents above are from the collection directory under the installed Solr directory at this location: server/solr/collection1 (where collection1 is the name of the Solr collection in this example)

 The core.properties file under this directory defines where to find the schema and solrconfig.